 - An insulator or a non-conductor has a completely filled energy band or valence band separated from the next energy band or conduction band by a finite energy gap.
 Under such a situation, electrons from the filled energy band cannot move onto the next energy band.

 - In a semiconductor, the energy gap between the filled band and the vacant band or conduction band is very small.
 A very small amount of energy or electric field is required to excite electrons from the filled level to the lower levels of the vacant band.
 It is the fact of semiconductor to show conducting properties.

 It is not necessarily true that only non-stoichiometric compounds show semiconducting properties.
 Very pure elements may be deliberately doped with a small number of other elements in order to create a deficiency in the number of electrons in the crystal lattice.
-When very pure germanium or silicon is doped with arsenic, it formed an n type semiconductor.
-If very pure germanium or silicon is doped with gallium, it formed a p type semiconductor.
+When very pure germanium or silicon is doped with arsenic, it forms an n type semiconductor.
+If very pure germanium or silicon is doped with gallium, it forms a p type semiconductor.